Virtua Fighter 3tb (Dreamcast)

 With Soul Calibur, Powerstone and Project Justice available on the Dreamcast, Virtua Fighter 3tb is not worth buying and only worth renting so you can remind yourself that the pursuit of realism in gaming is not always worth the trade off in fun.

-If you enjoyed this Virtua Fighter 3tb review, you're encouraged to leave feedback and talk about it with members of the site's community.
-You don't even need an HonestGamers account to get involved in the discussion.
-Please remember to keep your comments respectful and on-topic or they may be deleted by a moderator.
-Thank you for your understanding!
+If you enjoyed this Virtua Fighter 3tb review, you're encouraged to discuss it with the author and with other members of the site's community.
+If you don't already have an HonestGamers account, you can sign up for one in a snap.
+Thank you for reading!